Indian River State College educates future teachers on school security

-FORT PIERCE, Fla. — As we have seen with the tragedy in Uvalde, Texas, today’s teachers face challenges their predecessors may never have imagined.
+FORT PIERCE, Fla. — As the recent tragedy in Uvalde, Texas, has shown, today’s teachers face challenges their predecessors may never have imagined.

 But future teachers are getting a lesson in classroom safety, part of the FERTES program at Indian River State College.